MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-office-365-proplus.md

 description: "This guide helps IT Pros plan, deploy, and manage Office 365 ProPlus in their enterprise environments."
 ---

-# Deployment guide for Office 365 ProPlus
+# Deployment guide for Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).